cybersecuricy/liquid-autoescape/README.md

 Not Escaped: {{ variable | skip_escape }}
 ```

-Additionally, autoescaping can be selectively disabled within a block when
+Additionally, auto-escaping can be selectively disabled within a block when
 running in global mode:

 ```liquid